e-Business Plan: Operations

-In the operations section and financial statements section that follow, the scope of the business plan changes from the strategic to the operational.
-This change makes it more difficult to specify exactly what you need to include in the operations section (or "operations plan") because many of the operational details depend on the nature of the business.
+In the operations section and financial statements section that follows, the scope of the business plan changes from the strategic to the operational.
+This change makes it more difficult to specify exactly what needs to be included in the operations section (or "operations plan") because many of the operational details depend on the nature of the business itself.
 For example:

 All these factors, and more, directly impact the specification of the operations plan.
-One how-to-write-a-business-plan book lists 198 questions companies should consider in business location, operating facilities, purchasing procedures, inventory management, quality control, customer service, organizational structure, and personnel.
+In fact, one how-to-write-a-business-plan book lists 198 questions companies should consider in business location, operating facilities, purchasing procedures, inventory management, quality control, customer service, organizational structure, and personnel.
 It is beyond the scope of this lesson to attempt to list, much less answer, those 198 questions for you.

 Accordingly, the first part of this lesson moves away from a step-by-step approach of writing a business plan.
-Instead, we take a more general, descriptive approach to what should be in the operations section, leaving it up to you to use the resources in the Top Ten Resources for Writing an E-Business Plan and guidance from your instructor to develop an operations plan with the detail required for your course assignment.
+Instead a more general, descriptive approach is taken of what should be in the operations section, leaving it up to you to use the resources in the Top Ten Resources for Writing an e-Business Plan and guidance from your instructor to develop an operations plan with the detail required for your course assignment.

 The second part of the lesson, establishing a Web presence, returns to the standard lesson format.
-We provide instructions for considering three operational aspects that each e-business will have to face: Web site hosting, Web site development, and selecting a domain name.
+Instructions are provided for considering three operational aspects that each e-business will have to face: Web site hosting, Web site development, and selecting a domain name.

 The lesson outline is: